+We are subject to customary financial and non-financial covenants under the GS/BIP Credit Facility.
 We are also subject to mandatory prepayment (in whole or in part) upon the occurrence of certain events and transactions, including, among other things, issuance of securities pursuant to this offering.
-Concurrent with the closing of this offering, we expect to refinance the GS/BIP Credit Facility (referred to herein as the Term and Revolver Credit Facility) to, among other things, increase the amount we may borrow under such facility, permit the transactions contemplated by this offering, and ensure that OneWater LLC will be permitted to make pro rata cash distributions to the OneWater Unit Holders, including OneWater Inc., in an amount sufficient to allow OneWater Inc. to pay its taxes and to make payments under the Tax Receivable Agreement.
-For additional information relating to the GS/BIP Credit Facility and the Term and Revolver Credit Facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt Agreements."
+Before or concurrent with the closing of this offering, we expect to refinance the GS/BIP Credit Facility to, among other things, increase the amount we may borrow under such facility, permit the transactions contemplated by this offering, and ensure that OneWater LLC will be permitted to make pro rata cash distributions to the OneWater Unit Holders, including OneWater Inc., in an amount sufficient to allow OneWater Inc. to pay its taxes and to make payments under the Tax Receivable Agreement.
+We expect the restrictions on dividends and distributions contained in the new facility to be otherwise substantially consistent with the GS/BIP Credit Facility.
+For additional information relating to the GS/BIP Credit Facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt Agreements."